- Money & Business

 Rita A. Schulte is a licensed professional counselor in No. Virginia.
 She hosts a weekly podcast show called Heartline where she talks to the leading counselors and authors in the country about cutting edge topics affecting the lives of people today.
 Heartline is now airing on 90.5 FM in NC, and Rita’s 1 minute devotional spot, Consider This is airing on 90.5 FM and 90.9 FM in Lynchburg, Va.
 Heartline will be coming to Christian Life Internet Radio in February 2012.
 Follow Rita at www.siftedaswheat.com for counseling help and to read the first chapter of her book.

-By Mary Southerland− Today’s Truth Praise be to the God...
+By Mary Southerland− Today’s Truth For I know the plans...

 Sign up for the "Best of LivingBetter50" and receive this FREE article on the Top 10 Drinks to Ditch to Eliminate Your Muffin Top.